jdstorey/fas/docs/eda.md

 + }
 ```

-## How It Works

-Input is as follows:
+The input is as follows:

 - `x`: a matrix of numerical values
 - `space`: either `"rows"` or `"columns"`, denoting which dimension contains the variables